 The Fund employs a proprietary ESG rating methodology with the aim to avoid investment in issuers that are lagging in the transition to support a low-carbon economy.
-The ESG rating methodology is applied to at least 90% of the Fund's portfolio.
-For the avoidance of doubt, the Fund is not classified as an ESG fund, pursuant to the "Circular to management companies of SFC authorized unit trusts and mutual funds - ESG funds" issued by the SFC on 29 June 2021
+The Fund's Environmental and/or Social characteristics (within the meaning of Article 8 of the SFDR) promoted are detailed in the section "SFDR PRE-CONTRACTUAL DISCLOSURE ANNEXES".
+For the avoidance of doubt, the Fund is not classified as an ESG fund, pursuant to the "Circular to management companies of SFC authorized unit trusts and mutual funds - ESG funds" issued by the SFC on 29 June 2021.